Helsinki-NLP/OPUS-MT-train/doc/Data.md

 * specify a specific list of corpora to train on: set `TRAINSET="<space-separated-corpus-names>"`
 * specify a specific test set: set `TESTSET=<corpusname>` (the same aplies for DEVSET)
 * use all OPUS corpora but exclude some additional corpora from the list: modify `EXCLUDE_CORPORA`
+* use a different name than the generated one based on language pairs: set `LANGPAIRSTR`